IVR Phone System: What It Is + 4 Steps To Set It Up

 Your IVR prompts should feel natural and easy to understand.
 Avoid robotic language or complicated terms that might confuse callers.
 Instead, write your prompts the way you’d speak to someone in person.

-For example, instead of saying, “For account-related inquiries, press 1,” try “Press 1 if you have questions about your account.”
-Using clear and simple language makes it easier for callers to follow instructions without frustration.
+For example, say “Press 1 if you have questions about your account” rather than “For account-related inquiries, press 1.”
+Clear and simple language helps callers follow instructions with ease and avoid frustration.

 Prioritize the Most Common Requests

-Think about the most common reasons people call your business and place those options at the beginning of your IVR menu.
+Think about the most common reasons people call your business, and place those options at the beginning of your IVR menu.
 If most callers are asking about your business hours, payments, or appointments, those should be listed first.

 Offer an Option to Speak to a Person